Quantum phase estimation based filtering: performance analysis and application to low-energy spectral calculation: introduction

+We therefore aim to investigate the characteristics of the QPE-based filter through theoretical and numerical analyses, particularly the effect of the initial state of the ancilla register.
+This initial state, called the window function, is known to affect the performance of QPE~\cite{PhysRevA.54.4564,PhysRevLett.98.090501,4655455,PhysRevX.8.041015, patel2024optimalcoherentquantumphase,greenaway2024casestudyqsvtassessment,PRXQuantum.6.020327}, prompting questions about its role in QPE-based filters.
+We focus on filters that increase the probability of the states in a specified small energy region without altering their relative amplitudes, rather than increasing the probability of obtaining the ground state of the system as done in many ground-state preparation techniques.
+This style of filtering has various applications, such as spectroscopy simulations.

-Here we focus on the QPE-based filtering approach, combined with the window function techniques for QPE.
-Recently, the window function techniques have been attracting much interest in QPE.
-We perform a detailed analysis on how the quality of the QPE-based filter depends on the three window functions: (1) the rectangular window, (2) the sine window, and (3) the Kaiser window.
-The rectangular window, which is used in the conventional QPE algorithm, is known to suffer from the spectral leakage problem~\cite{1455106,9762511}.
-The sine window is known to mitigate the problem and has been applied in quantum metrology~\cite{PhysRevA.54.4564,PhysRevLett.98.090501,4655455,PhysRevX.8.041015} to achieve the so-called Heisenberg-limit scaling.
-The Kaiser window~\cite{1163349} is proposed as an approximation of the prolate spheroidal window or the Slepian window~\cite{6773659,https://doi.org/10.1002/sapm196544199,Imai_2009,patel2024optimalcoherentquantumphase}, and recently advantages of using this window over QSP-based approaches have been reported~\cite{greenaway2024casestudyqsvtassessment,PRXQuantum.6.020327}.
+We study three commonly used window functions: (1) the rectangular window, (2) the sine window, and (3) the Kaiser window.
+The rectangular window is the most common and used in the conventional QPE algorithm, although it is known to suffer from the spectral leakage problem~\cite{1455106,9762511}.
+The sine window is known to mitigate the problem and has been applied in quantum metrology~\cite{PhysRevA.54.4564,PhysRevLett.98.090501,4655455,PhysRevX.8.041015} to achieve the sought-after Heisenberg-limit scaling.
+The Kaiser window~\cite{1163349} is proposed as an approximation of the prolate spheroidal window or the Slepian window~\cite{6773659,https://doi.org/10.1002/sapm196544199,Imai_2009,patel2024optimalcoherentquantumphase}, and recently advantages of using this window over QSVT-based~\cite{PRXQuantum.2.040203,greenaway2024casestudyqsvtassessment} and single-ancilla~\cite{PRXQuantum.6.020327} phase estimation algorithms have been reported.

-Our main focus is not to increase the probability of obtaining the ground state of the system, as done in many ground-state preparation techniques, but to increase the probability of the states in the specified small energy region without altering their relative amplitudes.
-This requirement is important when calculating the low-energy spectral properties of the system.
+First, we analyze the general properties of QPE-based filters.
+We show that the rectangular window-based filter exhibits an oscillation known as the Gibbs phenomenon, and the oscillation is mitigated when the sine and Kaiser windows are used.
+We also show that the effect of the window function on the filter can be incorporated into a multiplicative factor.
+The error in the Kaiser window-based filter decreases exponentially with the QPE frequency grid points, leading to the $O(\delta^{-1} \log \epsilon^{-1})$ query complexity.
+Here $\delta$ and $\epsilon$ are the width of the transitional region and the error parameter, respectively.